kgleason/OpenYourMouth/Beverages/Alcoholic/Cocktails and Drinks/WhiteWineSangria.md

 # White Wine Sangria
 This one is always a hit on a sunny day.
-I don't have a receipt to make it in a more reasonable size.
+I don't have a receipe to make it in a more reasonable size.

 ### Ingredients